-Dr. Claire Peterson received her DVM degree from Oregon State University’s College of Veterinary Medicine.
-Before that she received a BS at the Johnston Center for Integrative Studies from the University of Redlands.
+Dr. Claire Peterson received her DVM degree from Oregon State University’s College of Veterinary Medicine in 2013.
+Before that she received a bachelor of science (BS) at the Johnston Center for Integrative Studies from the University of Redlands in California.
 Although she traveled away for college, Dr. Peterson grew up in the larger Portland area and loves all of the outdoor opportunities this area provides.

 Why did you decide to work at Frontier?

 I was impressed by Frontier’s dedication to quality medicine and to their clients.
-At first glance, coming from a veterinarian standpoint, the first thing I noticed was the AHAA accreditation and the Cat Friendly Practice accreditation.
-I know these probably aren’t the first things pet owners look for, but from a veterinarian standpoint that was a huge plus as to why I wanted to check these guys out!
-Once I interviewed I was impressed by how all of the doctors here share ideas and wisdom and how there is a constant environment of collaboration.
-I LOVE an environment that works together as opposed to competing and stress.
+The first thing I noticed was the AHAA accreditation and the Cat Friendly Practice accreditation.
+I know these probably aren’t the first things pet owners look for, but from a veterinarian standpoint that was a huge plus as to why I wanted to check Frontier out!
+I was impressed by how all of the doctors here share ideas and wisdom and how there is a constant environment of collaboration (we call it “the hive mind”).
+I love an environment that works together as opposed to competition and stress.
 I know most people who bring their pets in don’t get to see our technicians very much since they mostly hide behind the scenes, but let me tell you that they are amazing!
-I am constantly impressed by everyone who works in the hospital, from those that you meet at the front desk to our hospital staff back in the treatment room.
-They have been wonderful putting up with my learning curve and my constant “Where’s this?
-What’s this invoice code mean?”
-There’s lots of laughter when there’s free time, and lots of efficient and proficient work when we’re busy – just like it should be!
+I am constantly impressed by everyone who works in the hospital, from those that you meet at the front desk to our hospital staff back in the treatment room to everyone who takes care of the boarders and keeps the hospital so clean!

 Do you have any pets?